netbox-community/go-netbox/docs/FrontPortTemplateRequest.md

 ### NewFrontPortTemplateRequest

-`func NewFrontPortTemplateRequest(name string, type_ FrontPortTypeValue, rearPort RearPortTemplateRequest, ) *FrontPortTemplateRequest`
+`func NewFrontPortTemplateRequest(name string, type_ FrontPortTypeValue, rearPort BriefRearPortTemplateRequest, ) *FrontPortTemplateRequest`

 NewFrontPortTemplateRequest instantiates a new FrontPortTemplateRequest object This constructor will assign default values to properties that have it defined,